The poem “No Men Are Foreign" by James Kirkup

 5. They, too, aware of sun and air and water,

-👉 The poet says that people in other countries also enjoy sunlight, air, and water like us.
+👉 The poet says that people living in other countries also enjoy and depend upon the same sunlight, air, and water that sustain our lives.

 6. Are fed by peaceful harvests, by war's long winter starv'd.